 My goal over the summer was to come up with 12 review games so I’d have a different game prepared for the whole first semester.
 Then (theoretically) I’d repeat them 2nd semester.

-Also, some people repeat way more often than this (some people will use the same game for 6 weeks at a time before changing and so only need 4 games for the whole year) so don’t feel like you need to do something different each week, I just prefer variety and wanted to be prepared even if I don’t use everything.
+Also, some people repeat way more often than this (some people will use the same game for 6 weeks at a time before changing and so only need 4 games for the whole year, some people will find 6 games they like and rotate through them every 6 weeks, etc.) so don’t feel like you need to do something different each week, I just prefer variety and wanted to be prepared even if I didn’t use everything.

 Here are the 12 I came up with: